The following suggestions will solve most of the problems that you might have with the corpora. First, though, if you are

 logging in or strange error messages) until you've restarted the corpus and/or restarted your browser.

-For question about how to use the corpora, use
+For questions about how to use the corpora, use

 the many context-sensitive, online help files for the corpora.